 Being one of the most critical elements of a ski glove, it would seem like this would be the feature that manufacturers would put the most emphasis on.
 Based on our tests, however, that isn’t necessarily the case.
-The most noteable exception was Black Diamond’s Guide Gloves that were by far the warmest gloves in the test.
-The Hestra Fall Line gloves weren’t as warm as the Guide Gloves, but they also weren’t nearly as cumbersome, providing a good compromise between warmth and bulk.
-Most of the other gloves in the test were warm enough for mild days on the slopes, but not nearly adequate enough for those times when the temperature dips down near freezing.
+The most notable exception was the Swisswool Freeride from Ortovox.
+These gloves kept our hands warm in nearly all conditions.
+Like nearly every other glove in the test, they fell short on the waterproof ranking, though.

-Many glove designers have gone to great lengths to ensure that they incorpoarte features into their gloves that help give skiers a solid grip on their poles.
-From leather reinforcements on the palms and forefinger to outseams on the fingers and even articulated knuckles and pre-shaped curve design, all the gloves we tested had a least two features built into the design that allowed for a good grip.
-Because of that, every glove scored relatively high in this category, with the Fall Line edging out the other gloves simply because it included nearly every possible design feature that gave it a superior grip.
+Many glove designers have gone to great lengths to ensure that they incorporate features into their gloves that help give skiers a solid grip on their poles.
+From leather reinforcements on the palms and forefinger to articulated knuckles and pre-shaped curve design, all the gloves we tested had a least two features built into the design that allowed for a good grip.
+Because of that, every glove scored relatively high in this category, with the LaSportiva Tech gloves edging out the other gloves because of its grippy palm and thin design.

 Ski gloves might be one of the most essential pieces of equipment in your pack, but they certainly aren’t one of the cheapest.
 At least not if you have a pair that has any chance at all of protecting your hands from the elements.
 If you’re going to shell out that kind of cash, you want to make sure they gloves are going to last.
-Although most of the reputable gloves are made from either leather or synthetic materials, there is still a wide degree of difference in the durabilty of the gloves.
-Black Diamond’s Guide Gloves stood out in the test as the sturdiest of all the gloves, leaving no doubt that they would hold up to a lifetime of rugged use if not more.
-The Fall Line and Mute Sensor gloves also had extremely solid consturction and scored very high in this category.
-The Fission and Trift held up well during our test, but they didn’t inspire the same kind of confidence that they were quite as bulletproof as the gloves mentioned above.
+Although most of the reputable gloves are made from either leather or synthetic materials, there is still a wide degree of difference in the durability of the gloves.
+Although it’s hard to gauge a glove’s durability after only a season of testing use, it doesn’t take long to get a pretty intuitive feel for how a glove might hold up to years of use and abuse.
+The thick leather and synthetic materials used in the GTX, Xplore XT, and MTN Crew gloves stood out from the other gloves this year and left little doubt as to how they would hold up in the long run.

 Ski gloves do you no good if you don’t wear them, and if they aren’t comfortable, who’s going to want to wear them?
 A glove’s comfort has to do with much more than just the materials sewn into the inside.
-Comfort has to do with how the glove wraps around your hand, how it conforms to the natural contours of your fingers, how natural and unnoticable it feels when you’re wearing it.
-This was another category that the Fall Line came out on top, but the Guide Gloves, Mute Sensor, and Fission were all nipping at its heels.
-Each of them had slightly differnet attributes that contributed to their overall comfort, but the combinations of each created gloves that were easy to wear all day long.
-This was another area where the Compulsion OutDry failed miserably because of the poor sizing.
+Comfort has to do with how the glove wraps around your hand, how it conforms to the natural contours of your fingers, how natural and unnoticeable it feels when you’re wearing it.
+This year, the Ortovox Swisswool Freeride gloves stood out from all the others with the merino wool lining, soft leather, and flexible fabric on the back of the gloves that made them a joy to wear in nearly all conditions.

 Features & Design

 It’s not practical to test for every possible attribute being built into today’s ski gloves because no two gloves contain all the features that any given skier is looking for.
 From wrist leashes and jacket clips to a soft nose wipe or a sewn-in liner that doesn’t pull out each time you take the gloves off, there are little things that manufacturers incorporate into the design of their gloves that might not seem like a big deal, but can actually go a long way toward making your skiing experience significantly more enjoyable.
-The Fission scored the highest in this category largely because of the thoughtful overall design of the gloves, but the number of non-essential features incorporated into the Guide Gloves and Mute Sensor made them only a step behind in this category.
-The impractical design of the Trift, and the fact that it included almost no added features, made it score very low in this category.
+The Scott GTX and Leki Xplore XT gloves were the most feature-rich of the gloves tested this year, and each one included not just the expected features, but some pleasant surprises as well.

-There might not be a perfect ski glove for every person, but based on our test, the Hestra Fall Line comes pretty close to fitting that bill.
-The thoughtful design, solid construction, and impressive warmth-to-bulk ratio made the Hestra Fall Line the one glove we’d choose if we had to pick a single pair to wear on all of our skiing adventurers.
-Both the Guide Glove and Mute Sensor were close behind, however, much of the minimal difference between the scoring of these top three gloves could easily be overcome by the conditions you’re skiing in or your personal preference.
+There might not be a perfect ski glove for every person, but based on our test, the Ortovox Swisswool Freeride comes pretty close to fitting that bill largely because it was so comfortable to wear.
+The glove has a simple, straight-forward design that functions well and kept our hands warm while still providing a good grip on the poles.
+The other gloves in the test were all within a couple of points of each other for the simple reason that they are all good ski gloves.
+Each has its own strengths and drawbacks, so choosing the one that works best for you really comes down to looking at the features each glove offers and deciding which attributes are highest on your priority list based on the conditions you’re skiing in or your personal preference.
 Do you want a synthetic glove, or do you like the traditional feel of leather?
 Do you want to make sure to keep snow out of your cuff or do you prefer the freedom of movement that an under-the-cuff glove provides.
 How cold do your fingers tend to get when the temperature falls?
 When you’re looking at which gloves are the best choice for you and the conditions you will most likely be skiing in, start with the big determining factors, then work your way down to the little details that often make the biggest difference.
 Understand, though, that at the end of the day, much of the determination is going to come down to that one all-important, but impossible to quantify, element – how does the glove feel on your hand?
 Get out and try on the gloves that score high in the features that are most important to you and see how they feel.
 If you have friends who have a pair, give them a try for a couple of runs.
 Just don’t make the mistake of overlooking this essential piece of equipment.

 Each of the gloves were tested in a variety of real-world skiing conditions to see how warm they kept our fingers while moving down the mountain as well as riding up on the chairlift.
 Each of the gloves was also subjected to the ice bucket challenge and were ranked on how soon we were able to feel the cold of the water through the gloves and whether or not any water got past the outer layer.

-There’s really only one way to determine how comfortable a glove is, and that’s to wear it.
-A lot.
-We wore each of these gloves as much as possible, and as the season progressed, there were certain gloves we found ourselves natrually reaching for when it came time to pack for a ski trip and those were inevitably the ones that were the most comfortable to wear all day long.
+There’s really only one way to determine how comfortable a glove is, and that’s to wear it—a lot.
+We wore each of these gloves as much as possible, and as the season progressed, there were certain gloves we found ourselves naturally reaching for when it came time to pack for a ski trip and those were inevitably the ones that were the most comfortable to wear all day long.

 Features & Design